openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `client_metadata_uri`:
 : OPTIONAL.
 This parameter enables Client Registration Metadata to be passed by reference, rather than by value.
 The `request_uri` value is a URL referencing a resource containing a Client Registration Metadata Object.
 The scheme used in the `client_metadata_uri` value MUST be https.
 The `client_metadata_uri` value MUST be reachable by the Wallet.
 MUST NOT be present if `client_metadata` parameter is present.

+`client_id_format`:
+: OPTIONAL.
+A string identifying the format of the value in the `client_id` authorization request parameter.
+The client uses this parameter to indicate how the AS is supposed to interpret the client id and associated data in the process of client identification, authentication, and authorization.
+A certain client id format value MAY also require the client to pass additional request parameters and require the AS to process those additional request parameters.
+The `client_id_format` enables deployments of this specification to use different mechanisms to establish trust between client and AS beyond the scope of [@!RFC6749].
+If the parameter is not present, the AS MUST behave as specified in [@!RFC6749].

 Presentation Definition is a JSON Object that articulates what Verifiable Presentation(s) the Verifier is requesting to be presented as defined in Section 5 of [@!DIF.PresentationExchange].

 Claims to be included in `client_metadata` and `client_metadata_uri` parameters are defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic Client Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].